Henselian discrete valued stable fields: Proof of the main theorem

-It is now easy to prove Lemma \ref{lemm4.2}.
-If $\widehat \Delta /\widehat K$ is a purely inseparable field extension, then it follows from \cite{Ya}, Proposition~2.1, that exp$(\Delta ) = p ^{2}$.
+We are now in a position to prove Lemma \ref{lemm4.2}.
+If $\widehat \Delta /\widehat K$ is a purely inseparable field extension, then it follows from Proposition \ref{prop3.5} and \cite{Ya}, Proposition~2.1, that exp$(\Delta ) = p ^{2}$.
 Suppose finally that $\widehat \Delta $ is a field and $\widehat \Delta /\widehat K$ is not purely inseparable.
 In view of \cite{JW}, Proposition~1.7 and Theorem~2.9, this ensures the existence of an inertial cyclic extension $\Lambda $ of $K$ of degree $p$, which embeds in $\Delta $ as a $K$-subalgebra.
-Our goal is to show that there is an infinite extension $W$ of $K$ in an algebraic closure $\overline K$, satisfying the following conditions:
+Our goal is to show that there is an infinite extension $W$ of $K$ in an algebraic closure $\overline K$, satisfying the following: